naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

+Nadine Sad: I haven't slept in seventy-three hours.

+Selena: Eighty.
+Democratically elected leader of insomnia.

+Eris Happy: Sure, but it's been ninety for me.
+I'm going for an even one hundred!

+Rhea: You guys are fucking terrifying.

+%

 Scruffy: We can bake these cookies at 400 degrees for 10 minutes or 4,000 degrees for 1 minute.

 Clara: No, that's not how you make cookies.